Advanced Guide: Authoring Plugins

 The Factory Pattern #

-// Server-side definition in createPlugin
+// Server-side definition in definePlugin

 client: {

-helpers: {
+context: {

-trackEvent: (context) => {
+trackEvent: (globalContext) => {

-const apiKey = context.config.apiKey;
+const apiKey = globalContext.config.apiKey;

-return (eventName) => {
+return (buttonElement, eventName) => {

-// Now we can safely use browser APIs
+// Now we can safely use browser APIs and component lifecycle signals

 window.navigator.sendBeacon('https://api.analytics.com', JSON.stringify({